pop-os/system76-driver/README.md

 ## Making a release

 1. Pull the latest changes for `master`
-2. Create a sign tagged using the version as the name
+2. Create a signed tag using the version as the name
 3. Push the tag

 ```